tanpreetanand/Life_Expectency_Prediction/README.md

 # Life_Expectency_Prediction

-•	Classified the life expectancy in various countries in 2019.
-•	Used Multivariate imputation by chained equations (MICE) and collinearity.
-•	Used Machine learning models for classification and finally ANOVA model was applied.

 Introduction : The project is based on the experimental analysis of Life Expectancy in various countries in the year 2019.
 Initailly the Preliminary